Michael Prestwich: Biography of Edward I

 Prestwich's 1988 biography of Edward I received much praise for being a thorough and professional work, the first biography of Edward for twenty years.
 According to historian JH Denton, its scope could leave the reader "breathless" while the analysis was often "brilliantly incisive".
 Fred Cazel's view of Edward was close to that of Prestwich, agreeing with his approach of judging Edward according to contemporaneous standards.
 Several reviewers noted that the book's strengths included administrative and financial aspects of Edward's rule, its command of the sources, and Prestwich's attempt at balance including presenting different sides of controversial topics discussed.
 Several reviewers felt that there was not enough discussion of the social condition of England.
 Another area of criticism was that Edward I was sometimes let off the hook for his bad decisions.
 Denton highlighted his invasion of Scotland as a poor decision, and felt that the book gave too even an impression of the quality of his reign.
 GWS Barrow felt that some important topics, including Edward's De donis and Quia emptores laws, along with Anglo-Welsh and Welsh law, were dealt with too quickly.
 While Scottish aspects were generally covered well, Prestwich was in his view too lenient, not fully recognising Edward's opportunism and ability to ignore previously stated promises.
 The determination of Scottish resistance was also in his view underestimated.

 It was also criticised for devoting little space to the approach of Edward to Jewish issues, devoting less than three out of 567 pages to the topic, despite what reviewer Colin Richmond describes as Edward's "pioneering antisemitism".

 Personal life

-He is married to fellow Oxford-educated historian Maggie Prestwich, who recently retired as Senior Tutor at Trevelyan College, Durham.
+Prestwich is married to fellow Oxford-educated historian Maggie Prestwich, who recently retired as Senior Tutor at Trevelyan College, Durham.
 He lives in Western Hill in Durham, and has a dog and three grown-up children.
 He retired in 2008.